gammapy/gammapy-meetings/dev-meetings/2025/2025-07-25/README.md

 - #5598: BK: 2.1, still a lot of work to do.

-- #5587: "Enhance CI": FK: Can be moved to 2.1.
+- #5587: "Enhance CI": KF: Can be moved to 2.1.
 You can check preview docs in PR and use labels to skip jobs.
-Main things remain if we want to rebuild CI completely. ???
+Main things remain if we want to rebuild CI completely, which would involved something like CircleCI.
 DM assigned, for 2.1.

 - #5552: BK: 2.1.

 - #5494: AS: What is state?
 No failing tests?
 QR: 2.1, we can simplify tests maybe.

 - #5484: BK: Issue that it is super slow, it works.
-QK: Testdata was not good?
+QR: Test data was not good?
 BK: We have to check to have proper evaluation.
 QR and BK discuss.
 AS: Cant we update our HAWC-tutorial?
 QR: Not really the same.
-FK: Not really a place in the tut. for this.
+KF: Not really a place in the tutorial for this.
 BK: Thereby adding tutorial.
 AS: No public data for this.
 QR: I check in the tutorial.
 Internally histogram is fitted and sometimes fit is terrible.
 BK: Do we have benchmark on SWGO?
 QR: Not in gammapy.
 BK: Could be interesting in gammapy.
 BK: 2.1

 - #4712: AS: Set to 2.1